What is Knee Osteoarthritis?

 - Controlling body weight

 Being obese or overweight worsens cartilage wear due to the extra stress on the cartilage.
 Reducing weight will slow down the progression of osteoarthritis.

 Exercising our joints, especially our knees, helps to strengthen the muscles around the joints.
 Strong muscles that result from regular exercise protect our knees and absorb part of the stress exerted to the knee.
 Exercising also helps prevent stiffness in the joints.
 Exercises beneficial for the knees include cycling, swimming etc.

 Knee injuries put the cartilage at a higher risk of developing osteoarthritis.
 Hence, adequate warm-up before exercising and wearing protective gear such as a knee guard helps to prevent knee injury.
 If you have developed any sports injuries to the knees, get them treated early by an orthopaedic surgeon.

 We should take these preventive measures while our knees are still healthy.
-However, even if we develop mild or early knee osteoarthritis, we can still practise these measures to maintain good knee function and to prevent the osteoarthritis from worsening.
+However, even if we develop mild or early knee osteoarthritis, we can still practice these measures to maintain good knee function and to prevent osteoarthritis from worsening.

 What is the Treatment for Knee Osteoarthritis?

 Mild or early osteoarthritis

 - Physiotherapy and modification of activity